p2p-today/protocol/README.rst

 Isn't that a little large?
 --------------------------

 Yes.
-But there are two reasonable counterpoints against that.
+But there are some reasonable counterpoints against that.

 First, you can reduce the overhead from this by batching messages together.
 Since compression happens at the transmission level, more often than not the from and to keys will match from message to message.
 That means you rarely need to repeat those fields.

+Second, this format allows you to verify it was sent by the public key given.
+It means that if you implement a system where certain stored values are "owned" by a given node, it's much easier to verify if the node requesting the change is allowed to.

-Second, if we need to trade overhead for security, that can be a very worthwhile trade.
+Third, if we need to trade overhead for security, that can be a very worthwhile trade.
 True, it's not necessary for everything, but that doesn't mean there should be no balance between the two.